jvican/jvican.github.io/content/post/git-sbt-analysis.md

 ### A note on the variety of projects

-As these projects are all medium to large scale sampled from the Scala community and my hard drive.
+These projects are all medium-to-large scale sampled from the Scala community and my hard drive.
 I'd grant any observation about a bias towards tooling-related projects (though I've tried hard to add many libraries and applications too, like `guardian/frontend` and `ornicar/lila`).